 Places to Visit in Gulmarg

 I am only providing the names of these places below in this article.
 A detailed explanation about these places is provided in A complete list of Tourist Attractions.
 I kept it on a separate article because otherwise, this page would have gone too long and heavy.

 What to see in Gulmarg

 The natural beauty and tranquility of Gulmarg are its prime attraction.
-Beautiful lush green meadows all around and peaceful calm only broken of occasional whining of horses is what you should be visiting here for.
+Beautiful lush green meadows all around and peaceful calm only broken by the occasional whining of horses is what you should be visiting here for.

 - Gulmarg Gondola